 Sportswear giant to give cash to sports teams

-A new partnership between Newcastle University, Newcastle University Students’ Union and Cheap viagra no prescription Adidas is set to be the first ever collaboration between a UK institution and the Buy viagra online uk global sports brand.
+A new partnership between Newcastle University, Newcastle University Students’ Union and Cialis canada Adidas is set to be the first ever collaboration between a UK institution and the Viagra without prescription global sports brand.

 The two-year deal will provide funding for improving coaching and support for the Athletic Union, part of the Students’ Union.

 Laura Mason, Athletic Union Officer, said: “This partnership is a fantastic opportunity to support, improve and extend the sporting achievements of those hard-working students who balance their studies with an amazing commitment to representing Newcastle University in their sport.”

 The main benefit to the Students’ Union from this deal will be finance which feeds directly into the funding of University sport in equipment and facilities.

 Mason explained: “This partnership with Adidas is a step-up in terms of the amount of funding that will be available to students from next academic year and signifies a more strategic focus for sport at Newcastle.”